Skip to main content

 Degree Options

 Some of the engineering degree programs offer opportunities for students to further deepen their studies.
-Explore all of the detailed engineering major possibilities below by using the listing or interactive table.
+Explore all of the detailed engineering major possibilities below.

 A&A does not have formal concentrations or transcripted options.
 Although students have the opportunity to take a few courses in focus areas, we encourage students to have a broad knowledge of the different components of flight vehicles (e.g., controls, fluids, structures) and how those things work together in a systems approach.